dicengine/dice/doc/doxygen/DICe_MainPage.md

 - Zero-normalized sum squared differences (ZNSSD) correlation criteria

-- Gradient-based optimization as well as simplex-based (that requires no image gradients)
+- Gradient-based optimization as well as simplex-based (simplex requires no image gradients)

 - User specified activation of various shape functions (translation, rotation, normal strain and shearing)

-- User specified arrangement of correlation points that can be adaptively refined (for local DIC)
+- User specified arrangement of correlation points that can be adaptively refined

 - Robust strain calculation capabilities for treating discontinuities and high strain gradients